 National Parcel and Logistics Companies Deliver Digital Transformation with Low-Code by David Bevans

-- With low-code development, Canada Post shifted from a declining mail service (60% reduction in mail over 10 years) to a parcel delivery service and grew parcel business by 25% in a year.
+- Through low-code digital transformation, Canada Post built a parcel delivery service from a declining mail service (60% reduction in mail over 10 years) and then grew parcel business by 25% in a year.

 - To become a parcel delivery service, PostNL grew from a 5-person team to 50, and from a 10-app portfolio to 100.

 - Using low-code, PostNL built a core supply chain logistics system that supports 10 million transactions per day and managed 250 million parcels in 2018.

 - PostNL built an app with low-code that allows 4.5 million users to follow parcel delivery.